QuantiModo/quantimodo-android-chrome-ios-web-app/www/js/Config Wrapper for clone apps.README.md.md

 A configuration object "appSettings" is available in /js/config.js for changing the wrapper of the app.
 Following are the variables that can be configured for a new app:

-1. "appName" : This will change the name of the app on Top header & on welcome card.
+1. "appDisplayName" : This will change the name of the app on Top header & on welcome card.

     ![alt tag](http://res.cloudinary.com/loops-inc/image/upload/v1436306460/header_lcaxwn.png)